-From Cape Reinga to Taupo (includes Bay of Plenty)
+From Cape Reinga to Taupo (includes Te Moana a Toi - Bay of Plenty)

-Kellie has been involved in the not-for-profit sector for 7 years in Administration and Fundraising for Kidney Kids NZ.
+Kellie has been involved in the not-for-profit sector for over five years in Administration and Fundraising for Kidney Kids NZ.
 She is aiming to obtain the Certificate in Fundraising.
-Kellie is responsible for Grants and Foundations applications.
-She enjoys challenging herself and learning continuously so she can grow her passion for fundraising.
+Kellie is responsible for Grants and Foundations applications and feels she has finally found the perfect position where she can challenge herself, learn continuously and grow her passion for fundraising.
 Kellie joined the FINZ Northern Committee in 2018 after receiving a scholarship to attend the FINZ Conference.
-She has served for three years and wants to continue to contribute with her experience and time.
+She has served for two years and wants to continue to contribute with her experience and time.

 Alison has a background in retail, marketing, sales and communications, in corporate roles and her own businesses.
 Her passion for fundraising started as a teenager supporting Barnardo’s.
 Alison was the Founding Trustee and Chair of the Hawke’s Bay Breast Cancer Trust.
 She has worked for the Waikato/BoP Cancer Society for the last five years in Individual Giving, Trusts & Foundations, Sponsorships and Bequests.
 Alison believes in nurturing relationships, sharing knowledge and ensuring FINZ members find value in their memberships – particularly outside the major centres.
 She greatly appreciates the fantastic work that FINZ undertakes on behalf of its members.

 Rebecca joined the FINZ committee after attending the FINZ conference as the FINZ Northern Scholarship place in 2020.
-She has been at CanTeen Aotearoa since 2018 and works as the Individual Giving Coordinator and before that has worked in various roles in the charity sector.
+She has recently taken up the role of Regular Giving Lead at St John.
 Following the conference, Rebecca was keen to become a committee member as she recognised the benefits of having opportunities to meet and connect with others in the sector and the important role that FINZ plays especially when it comes to education, personal development, and advocacy.

 Isobell has been with Parenting Place Charitable Trust for four years in various roles.
-Currently the Fundraising Coordinator, she has been working within the grant funding area for nearly two years and has started to explore the bequests area in 2021.
+Currently the Grant Funding Coordinator, she has been working within the grant funding area for just over 18 months and is looking to explore the bequests area this year.
 Isobell loves attending online webinars, reading recommended fundraising books, and continually upskilling her writing skills.
 Newly enthused for fundraising, Isobell believes she will be a great asset to the FINZ Northern Regional committee.